Section 1: Questions about admission to the programme

 How can I decide what modules to take, which ones to select, etc.?

 All non-German speakers have to additionally select a set of two German language modules (one per the first semester and another one in the second semester) which together yield 8 ECTS points.
-German native speaking students must choose from the other modules offered in the university.
+German native speaking students choose from other modules offered in the university.

 Can I participate in this master programme as a part-time student?

-The IBDEM master is a full-time programme with approximately 30 ECTS points to be earned every semester.
+The IBRE master is a full-time programme with approximately 30 ECTS points to be earned every semester.
 As a rule of thumb, calculate some 30 ECTS points per hour that you invest in the programme (lectures, seminars, tutorials, and self-study at home).
-The approx. 900 hours per semester clearly cannot be done part time.
+The resulting approx. 900 hours per semester clearly cannot be done part time.

 Do I have to be present in Freiberg to participate,